barbosa88/celfocus-backend-challenge/README.md

 - Lombok/Mapstruct (not mandatory, but appreciated)

 We suggest using our minimal setup provided in the template to minimize setup time.
-We expect you to add other relevant dependencies required for your own implementation.
+Please add other relevant dependencies required for your own implementation.

 #### Default configuration
 - Server is running on port 8083